shovon/fediverse/learning/everything-fediverse.md

 ### Actual Linked Data

-Linked data not only links a node to other nodes, via a subject -> predicate -> object relationship, but of course, as the name implies, it also links data!
+LD not only links a node to other nodes, via a subject -> predicate -> object relationship, but of course, as the name implies, it also links data!

 Let's take the above document, add a field that gives the person one or many dogs.